Slime (homemade toy): Recipe

 Slime is customarily made of water, PVA-based glue, and borax.
-The slime is created as a result of the borax linking the polymers in the glue together to create larger polymers.
 Its recipe can vary based on the desired color, consistency, or scent of the slime; additions can include dyes or sequins.
 Other recipes for slime include shampoo, soap, corn starch, body lotion, and shaving cream.
 Variations of slime include glow-in-the-dark, fluffy, glitter, clear, cloud, and metallic.
 In the United Kingdom, where, as of 2018, borax has been banned for its toxicity and potential to affect fertility, baking soda is a popular substitute.
 A 2018 survey by British consumer association Which?, however, found that eight of the 11 slime products they tested contained more than the European Union's legal limit of 300mg/kg of boron.